NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call Worm Spirit.md

 * * *

 You call forth a ghostly manifestation of the worm spirit.
-Choose an intersection on the ground within 60 feet; the ghostly maw of a worm emerges from the ground, attacking all creatures in a @Template\[burst|distance:10\].
+Choose an intersection on the ground within 60 feet; the ghostly maw of a worm emerges from the ground, attacking all creatures in a 10-foot burst.
 Each creature in the area must attempt a Reflex check save.

 * * *